ethereum/portal-website/pages/concepts/design-requirements.md

 up with areas of the address space where there is significantly more data than other areas of the network.
 We refer to such areas as *"hot spots"*.
-Nodes in the DHT that found themselves very close to these hot spots would end up being responsible for a disporportionately large amount of data.
+Nodes in the DHT that found themselves very close to these hot spots would end up being responsible for a disproportionately large amount of data.